samisalreadytaken/vs_library/README.md

 See [CHANGELOG.txt](CHANGELOG.txt)

 ## License
-You are free to modify and share this library under the terms of the MIT License.
+You are free to use, modify and share this library under the terms of the MIT License.
 The only condition is keeping the copyright notice, and state whether or not the code was modified.
 See [LICENSE](LICENSE) for details.

 [![HitCount][]](http://hits.dwyl.io/samisalreadytaken/vs_library)